Homotopical models for metric spaces and completeness: Cauchy completion

 so that there is a natural isomorphism

-Note that $\bR_+$ is not closed under subtraction with the conventions given above, nor does addition associate with subtraction, as exemplified by \autoref{lemma:arithmetic_in_R+}.
-As justification for this convention, note that $[-,-]$ gives an internal hom with respect to the addition functor, giving $\bR_+$ the structure of a \textit{strict} symmetric monoidal closed category.
+Note that $\bR_+$ is not closed under subtraction with the conventions given above.
+Furthermore addition does not ``associate'' with subtraction: It is not true that $(a+b)-c=a+(b-c)$ in $\bR_+$ (consider $a=b=c=\infty$).
+Despite these oddities, our conventions are justified by the fact that $[-,-]$ gives $\bR_+$ the structure of a (strict!) symmetric monoidal closed category.